simonletort/worldquant_brain/README.md

 ## Worldquant BRAIN

-[BRAIN](https://platform.worldquantbrain.com/) is a backtesting framework from Millenium's Worldquant.
+[BRAIN](https://platform.worldquantbrain.com/) is a backtesting framework from Millenium's [Worldquant](https://www.worldquant.com/).

 This plateform uses "Fast expression" as a programming language.

 It's very efficient to backtest quant trading strategies.

+One of the most fascinating aspects of this platform is how easily backtests can be performed.
+It allows users to quickly evaluate different strategies on historical data, providing valuable insights into their robustness.
+This makes it simple to identify which strategies have the potential to succeed in real-world market conditions, offering a powerful environment for refining and validating trading ideas before implementation.

 I'm sharing here some of the ones I've designed.